growdigital/solarized.svg/README.md

 # solarized.svg

-Simple Solarized colour palette in SVG format
+Simple Solarized colour palette in SVG format.
+I thought it would be nice to make a website with the gorgeous Solarized palette.

 See [Solarized project page](https://github.com/altercation/solarized)